How to Pick Stocks Using Fundamental and Technical Analysis

-Value investors seek out larger, more established companies that appear to be priced below the level that would be expected based on their revenues or earnings per share.
-Value investors often focus on companies that are leaders in their industry, even though their growth rates have slowed down, because they often pay steady dividends.
-Value stocks often have low price-to-earnings ratios and pay above average dividends, but trade at a price that is very low or below their book value (total tangible assets minus total liabilities).
+Value investors seek out larger, more established companies that appear to be priced below what their revenues or earnings per share would suggest.
+Such investors often focus on industry-leading companies, which are generally past their peak revenue growth years, because such companies often pay steady dividends.
+Value stocks tend to have low price-to-earnings ratios and pay above average dividends, but trade at a price that is very low or below their book value (total tangible assets minus total liabilities).
 Sometimes value investing is described as investing in great companies at a good price, not simply buying cheap stocks.

-Once you’ve identified whether you are looking for growth or value stocks, Schwab clients can use the stock screening tool on Schwab.com to create a stock screener, which will help narrow down the choices to a manageable list of quality candidates.
+Schwab clients can use the stock screening tool on Schwab.com to help narrow down a collection of stocks to a manageable list of quality growth or value candidates.

-When screening for fundamental factors, consider limiting your analysis to only those stocks that have a Schwab Equity Ratings® (SER) rating of “A” or “B”, as these are considered “buy” candidates.
-In the example below, using this criteria narrows down the universe of choices from about 2,800 candidates to about 824 candidates.
+When screening for fundamental factors, consider focusing on stocks rated A or B by Schwab Equity Ratings® (SER), as these are considered “buy” candidates.
+In the example below, this step alone narrows the list of possible stocks from 2,800 candidates to 824 candidates.

-Since Schwab Equity Ratings already takes many fundamental factors into account, to keep things simple, investors searching for growth stocks should consider stocks that have a history of strong revenue growth, as well as projected strong revenue growth and projected strong earnings.
-In the example below, selecting these three additional criteria further narrows down the choices from 824 candidates to just six candidates.
-And again, you can further narrow down your choices through value screening, which is explained below.
+Since Schwab Equity Ratings already takes many fundamental factors into account, investors searching for growth stocks could seek out stocks that have delivered strong revenue growth in the past, and look set to deliver both strong revenue and profit growth in the future.
+In the example below, selecting these three additional criteria narrows the list of 824 candidates to just six.

-Although there are several metrics you may use when searching for value stocks, a simple approach is to consider stocks that have:
+You can use several metrics when searching for value stocks, though a simple approach would be to consider those with:

 - An above-average dividend yield (but not too high)